-I Wanted To Review Plus Size Swimsuits, But I Had To Confront My Internalized Fatphobia First
+I Wanted To Review Swimsuits, But Confronted My Fatphobia Instead

 I stopped wearing swimsuits at age 15.
 I was in the middle of high school, and suddenly it was like I was seeing myself for the first time, and not in a good way: I was plus size, with a self-described Captain America shoulder-to-hip ratio.
 A peer told me boys didn't want to see ugly girls in swimsuits, so I made sure no one had to.